ammesatyajit/VideoBERT/README.md

 The YouCookII validation dataset was used for the evaluation of the model.
 The trained model achieves similar results to the original model on a zero-shot classification task.
 The lists for the verbs and nouns can be found in evaluation / verbs.txt and evaluation / nouns.txt .
 The ground-truth YouCookII linguistic and visual sentences file along with the verbs and nouns can be found at https://drive.google.com/file/d/1hxbiS3mrQdJLkXsPo23dwl4m-dnCMcfV/view?usp=sharing .

-# Bronnen
+# Sources
-De belangrijkste bronnen zijn:
+The main sources are:
   - VideoBERT paper: https://arxiv.org/pdf/1904.01766.pdf
   - Hierarchical k-means paper: https://www.andrew.cmu.edu/user/hgifford/projects/k_means.pdf
   - HuggingFace: https://github.com/huggingface/transformers